Editor's Choice...

 Blackmore's natural choice was to return to the arms of the lineup he had built with his own hands two decades earlier.
 This time too, as in his previous departure scene, Blackmore has assembled the band that will accompany him, most of them young and anonymous artists, just like Déjà vu from the circumstances which led to the debut album that came out exactly 20 years earlier.
 Even the name of the original band "Ritchie Blackmore's Rainbow", which was featured on the first album appears here again after two decades.

-Unfortunately, even some of the ardent fans of Blackmore and Rainbow tend to ignore this album, which is exactly why we are here to tell you that this is a simply excellent album, which you should not miss.
+Unfortunately, even some of the ardent fans of Blackmore and "Rainbow" tend to ignore this album, which is exactly why we are here to tell you that this is a simply excellent album, that you should not miss.

 This album is for us like a walk on the yellow brick road.
 As if leaving us with nostalgic hints from Ritchie's previous and amazing works, with quite a few tracks corresponding with his works from the past.